greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/dblink.html.md

 INSERT 0 2
 ```

-The Greenplum Database version of `dblink` disables the following asynchronous functions:
+The Greenplum Database version of `dblink` deactivates the following asynchronous functions:

 -   `dblink_send_query()`
 -   `dblink_is_busy()`